KevinDaniels-de/RecomMe/README.md

 Vouchers that the user has either redeemed or not yet activated are darker than normal and do not respond to a click.
 When redeeming a voucher an QR-Code is generated based on the String in the database thanks to [qrcode-generator](https://github.com/kazuhikoarase/qrcode-generator) which is one of the few libraries that do not need hardware straining Canvas to generate image data but can output a <img> element.

 # Evaluation
+In order to ensure that the application is marketable and functions without problems, it must be evaluated in two different aspects.
+The first is the human factor, where one or more users test the application with the same tasks that were tackled in the 1st report.
+Finally, the technical aspect, where Google Lighthouse is used to test different categories.

 ## Usability Tests
 In the first report, the following tasks were designed and validated using a test group and the prototype: